cylilian/getandcleandata_project/README.md

 files with name "y" store 6 different activities in numeric forms. files with name "subject" store 30 different subjects(volunteers) in numeric forms.

-So step1 is to merge the training and the tests sets for values, activities and subjects.
+Use function "rbind" to merge the training and the test sets for values, activities and subjects.

 ##Step2
 file "features.txt" stores names corresponding to 561 variables. in order to choose mean and std measurements only, this script
 * use function "tolower" to convert all letters to lowercases
-* use function "grep" to choose names including "mean" or "std", 79 variables are selected
+* use function "grep" to choose names including "mean" or "std".
+79 variables are selected
-* use function "grep" to remove names including "meanfreq", 6 variables are removed.
+* use function "grep" to remove names including "meanfreq".
+6 variables are removed.
 * use function "grep" to remove names including “angle”.
 It has mean in the name but it isn't a mean itself.
 7 variables are removed

 So the dataset has reduced to 66 variables